ujjwalanuragt/ujjwalanuragt/README.md

 ## ✦ About

-I'm a Mathematics and Computing undergrad at NIT Durgapur (CGPA 9.19/10.0) with a strong pull toward systems-level programming and problem solving.
-I like understanding how things work under the hood — I've built a UNIX shell and a regex engine from scratch in C/C++ rather than leaning on library shortcuts — and I balance that with consistent competitive programming practice (700+ DSA problems solved).
-Outside of coursework, I coordinate large-scale events for my department's student society and represent my batch on the department council.
+I'm a Mathematics and Computing undergraduate at NIT Durgapur (CGPA 9.19/10.0) with a strong interest in systems programming and software engineering.
+I enjoy building software from the ground up to understand how it works internally, from implementing a UNIX shell to developing a custom Redis client in C++.
+Alongside systems programming, I have also solved 700+ DSA problems across major coding platforms.
+I coordinate large-scale events for my department's student society and represent my batch on the department council.

 **Open To:** Internship Opportunities • Open Source Collaboration